Thomas J. Watson Jr.: IBM president

 Tom Jr. took over effective control in a dramatic moment; though the formal handover took place a few months later.
 The occasion was signing the Consent Decree which was offered by the government after its latest anti-trust investigation.
 Tom Jr. saw that the Consent Decree, which sought to strip IBM of half its card-making capacity, was largely irrelevant since the future was in computers rather than cards.
 There was another condition: IBM had to sell machines outright as well as lease them.
 This had repercussions in the late 1960s when leasing companies recognized the financing loophole that it created.

 Behind this decision was another: spending more on research and development.
 IBM was only spending 3% on research and development at that time when other high technology companies were spending between 6% and 9%.
 Tom Jr. learned the lesson, and thereafter – at least until the 1990s (when, even then, Louis V. Gerstner Jr. only dropped it to 6%) – IBM consistently spent 9%.
 By comparison, the equivalent figure for Japan was 5.1%, though its high technology companies exceeded even the IBM level, with the 1983 spending for Canon being 14.6% and that for NEC being 13.0%.

 This training program was to take him, over the next five years, through many of IBM's operating groups.
 Tom Jr. believed his most important influence was Albert Lynn Williams, a CPA, who became president of IBM in 1961.

 Although the initiative, and as such much of the credit for the birth of the information revolution, must go to Tom Jr., considerable courage was also displayed by his then aging father who, despite his long commitment to internal funding, backed his son to the hilt; reportedly with the words "It is harder to keep a business great than it is to build it."

-In 1968, Tom Jr. fired computer scientist Lynn Conway because he feared the news of her transition would affect the company's reputation.
+In 1968, Tom Jr. fired computer scientist Lynn Conway because he feared the news of her gender transition would affect the company's reputation.